 She just smiled.

 "I never got your name."
 Frankie added.
 She had rushed back just for that, to learn his name.
 She had acted as if it was the most important thing in the world.
-His common name.
+His cursed common name.

 "It's Tom.
 Tom Riddle" Tom answered.

 "Okay, then.
 Bye Tom.
 I'll see you tomorrow!" she exclaimed, waving goodbye again as she closed the door once more.
 Meanwhile, Tom stared blankly at the door for a second, confused about what just happened.
 She knew.
 The stories, all the whispers and rumors, he knew that she had heard them after Amy had pulled her away.
 Yet she laughed normally in his presence, even smiled when she spoke to him.
-This girl was an utterly strange anomaly and he already wanted nothing more to do with her.
+This girl was an utterly bizarre anomaly and he already wanted nothing more to do with her.
 However, there was another small part of him that kind of wished she'd once again come flying through the door to ask him more trivial, meaningless questions.